idia640/presentations/week03/PITCHME.md

 1. Order of questions
 2. Contrast effects of questions immediately preceding
 3. Length of survey (questions given more attention at beginning rather than later)
-4. Fowler (1995) notes respondants more likely to use rankings on the left side of a continuum, regardless of whether it is decreasing or increasing
+4. Fowler (1995) notes respondants are more likely to use rankings on the left side of a continuum, regardless of whether it is decreasing or increasing

 Note: